typetools/commons-bcel/README-typetools.txt

 To upload to Maven Central
 --------------------------

-# First, Set a new Maven Central version number in file cfMavenCentral.xml.
+# Set the version number:
-# Then, set this environment variable to the same value.
+#  * in file cfMavenCentral.xml
-PACKAGE=bcel-6.2.0.1
+#  * in file pom.xml (if different from upstream)

-# Compile, and create Javadoc jar file
+#  * environment variable PACKAGE below

-mvn verify && mvn javadoc:javadoc && (cd target/site/apidocs && jar -cf ${PACKAGE}-javadoc.jar org)
+PACKAGE=bcel-6.2.0.1 && mvn verify && mvn javadoc:javadoc && (cd target/site/apidocs && jar -cf ${PACKAGE}-javadoc.jar org)

 ## This does not seem to work for me:
 # -Dhomedir=/projects/swlab1/checker-framework/hosting-info